 * Directing borrowers to particular lenders or delaying loan certifications;

-* Requesting or accepting from any lender any offer of funds to be used for private education loans in exchange for the college providing the lender with a specified number of loan volume of, or preferred lender arrangement for private education loans;
+* Requesting or accepting from any lender any offer of funds to be used for private education loans in exchange for the University providing the lender with a specified number of loan volume of, or preferred lender arrangement for private education loans;

 * Requesting or accepting any lender’s assistance with call center or Office of Financial Aid staffing; and